debarati-nath/Topic-Modeling-using-Twitter-data/README.md

 Twitter data were downloading using API.
 The code is given in the repository named 'trending_tweets'.
 Twitter data were saved in google drive (Folder name - tweets_raw) using search words and hashtags.

 #Processing tweets
 Remove links, hashtags, mentions, punctuations, and stopwords.
-Tokenization and lemmitization are also applied.
+Tokenization and lemmatization are also applied.
 Various process are provided.

 #Human readable format of corpus